 Birthdays - we love to celebrate birthdays so please feel free to bring in cupcakes, or something small to share (please no balloons, gifts or lolly bags).
-We ask that if you give out invitations that you do it discretely with parents so that staff is not involved and children do not feel excluded.
+We ask that if you give out invitations that you do it discretely with parents so that staff is not involved and children do not feel excluded, the Kindy Facebook page is an easy way to communicate with other Kindy parents.
 Also, please check with the teacher in regard to birthday food because the school encourages healthy eating and some children have allergies and/or food sensitivities.